"If you can say something beautiful in a very terrible way — I was always drawn to that."

 TL;DR: Why Hozier is an Enneagram Type 4

-• Deep Emotional Processing: Hozier spends up to a year writing a single song, sitting with emotions until they're perfectly expressed — classic Type 4 dedication to authentic self-expression.
+- Deep Emotional Processing: Hozier spends up to a year writing a single song, sitting with emotions until they're perfectly expressed.
+This is classic Type 4 behavior — refusing to release something until the feeling is exactly right, not merely good enough.

-• Identity Through Art: "My duty is to make music" — his sense of self is inseparable from his artistic output, a hallmark of Type 4s who feel their uniqueness must be expressed creatively.
+- Identity Through Art: "My duty is to make music," he says.
+His sense of self is inseparable from his artistic output — Type 4s don't just make things, they locate themselves in what they make.

 What is Hozier's Personality Type?